APCOvernight/adonis-schema-builder/README.md

 ### Caveats

-- Link tables - link tables (tables that exist only to join other models) must be denoted with an underscore (i.e. posts_categories)
+- Link tables - link tables (tables that exist only to join other models) must be denoted with an underscore (i.e. posts_categories).
+- Soft Deletes - Currently not supported in V4, but should be added soon.

 ## Upcoming features